-In considering your request for accommodations, the DSS office may request disability documentation from a licensed or certified professional.
+In considering your request for accommodations, the AAS office may request disability documentation from a licensed or certified professional.
 Such documentation may be used to establish the existence of a disability; describe the fundamental limitations and their impact on your ability to participate in NOVA's educational programs and services; and recommend accommodations.
 An accommodation will not be considered reasonable if it creates a functional alteration to a program or service, even if it is recommended by a testing or treating practitioner.

-Disability Support Services will consider any information, including but not limited to, your description of your needs; records of past accommodations and services from high school (eligibility testing, IEPs or 504 Plans), another college, state or high-stakes testing organizations; formal psychological or medical evaluations; and letters from past health, education or other service providers.
+Accommodations and Accessibility Services will consider any information, including but not limited to, your description of your needs; records of past accommodations and services from high school (eligibility testing, IEPs or 504 Plans), another college, state or high-stakes testing organizations; formal psychological or medical evaluations; and letters from past health, education or other service providers.
 Documentation must be relevant to the accommodation(s) being requested.

 Documentation should include: